Who Floodstage Is (audition info below)

 Some decisions may need to be made on singer availability.
 When schedules don't all agree, some singers may be selected above others simply because they're available at a time when most others are as well.
 This includes past members.

 If you are cast in the ensemble, register for MUSC 164.

-Note that students are eligible for a free 19th credit if you're in an ensemble.
-If you are still unable to register, please contact Dr. Dougherty directly and explain your situation.
+Note that students are eligible for a free 19th credit if you're in an ensemble so you are expected to register for this class if cast in the ensemble.

 - If you need to change your audition time and are unable to do so manually, simply sign up for another time slot and then email Dr. Dougherty to tell him which one to remove.

 - Any questions should be directed to Dr. Dougherty, director of Choral Activities at Marietta College: email@example.com